-Presently my work is mainly in the areas of artificial intelligence and e-psychology/cyberpsychology.
+Presently my work is mainly in the areas of cyberpsychology, e-mental health, digital wellbeing and AI.
 I am affiliated with the Orygen youth mental health centre, being a member of its e-mental health team eOrygen and tech lead of the Moderated Online Social Therapy (MOST) project.
 Via this affiliation, I lead the Digital Technology and Artificial Intelligence for (Youth) Mental Health research project.

 You can find a reasonably up to date copy of my academic CV here.